Traveler’s Guide to the 11 Best Places to Visit in Morocco

 There are a few families still living in this ancient village, though most live across the river in more modern dwellings.

 Meknes is one of the four Imperial Cities of Morocco and was founded in the 11th century.
 It became the capital of Morocco during the late 1600s and early 1700s.
 During that time, it expanded rapidly into a city with a distinct Spanish-Moorish style.
 Though it no longer has the same place of importance, it remains the sixth-largest city in the country.

 Meknes is known for its large and ornate gates to the old city.
 Many of the towering old city walls remain along with the gates and grand buildings, showing the former grandness of the city.
-Wander the winding narrow streets of the medina.
-You can tour th
+Wander the narrow winding streets of the medina.

 - Bab al-Mansour Gate